Show do Milhão

 Show do Milhão is a Brazilian television game show that was created by Silvio Santos.
-The show, which shares some similarities to the format of Who Wants to Be a Millionaire?, featured a quiz competition in which contestants attempt to win a top prize of R$1,000,000 by answering a series of multiple-choice questions of increasing difficulty.
-The program was presented by Silvio Santos and broadcast by SBT throughout its entire initial run from 7 November 1999 to 23 October 2003, during which it achieved major success.
-A revival of the program ran from July to September of 2009 before getting axed due to lower viewership figures.
-The show was revived again in 2021, sponsored by fintech firm PicPay and hosted by Celso Portiolli, however this version did not perform very well in the ratings either, and was shelved after one season.
-In 2024, the show was revived yet again, this time hosted by Patrícia Abravanel, the daughter of Silvio Santos, and the first episode premiered on 8 September of that year, airing as part of the variety show Programa Silvio Santos, which she also hosts.
+The show, which resembles the format of Who Wants to Be a Millionaire?, features a quiz competition in which contestants attempt to win a top prize of R$1,000,000 by answering a series of increasingly difficult multiple-choice questions.

+The program was presented by Silvio Santos and broadcast by SBT throughout its entire initial run, from 7 November 1999 to 23 October 2003.
+During this period, it achieved major success.
+The first revival lasted from July to September 2009, but was cancelled due to low viewership.
+A second revival began in 2021.
+It was sponsored by fintech firm PicPay and hosted by Celso Portiolli.
+This version also underperformed in ratings and was shelved after one season.
+Most recently, in 2024, the show returned with Silvio Santos's daughter, Patrícia Abravanel, as host.
+The first episode of this version premiered on 8 September, and aired on the variety show Programa Silvio Santos, which she also hosts.

-As the first Brazilian game show to offer a top prize of R$1,000,000, the show contributed to SBT's highest ratings figures in its history; SBT was the second most-watched network in Brazil behind Rede Globo in the late 1990s and the early 2000s.
-However, the network began to lose viewers to Rede Record and Rede Bandeirantes near the end of the show's initial run, and would not regain second place until 2014.
+As the first Brazilian game show to offer a top prize of R$1,000,000, the show contributed to SBT's highest ratings in its history.
+During the late 1990s and early 2000s, SBT was the second most-watched network in Brazil, behind Rede Globo.
+However, near the end of the show's initial run, the network began to lose viewers to Rede Record and Rede Bandeirantes.
+SBT did not regain second place until 2014.

 History

-The first season was advertised in September 1999 with a teaser campaign showing that "the 22 days are coming", without revealing further details.
-Silvio Santos, while in the United States in early September, told SBT executives in a phone call to air the promo.
-Days ahead of its premiere, it was announced that the program would premiere on 7 November 1999, and that the "22 days" were actually 22 episodes.
-Beginning in the second season, the game show was renamed Show do Milhão.
+The first season was advertised in September 1999 with a teaser campaign that said 'the 22 days are coming,' without revealing further details.
+In early September, while Silvio Santos was in the United States, he called SBT executives to instruct them to air the promo.
+Shortly before the premiere, it was announced that the program would debut on 7 November 1999, clarifying that the '22 days' referred to 22 episodes.
+Beginning with the second season, the game show was renamed Show do Milhão.

 The game show gained a sponsorship agreement with Nestlé in 2002.
-The agreement changed the participative method, this time, on Nestlé's products instead of the Show do Milhão magazine, which ceased its circulation.
+Under this agreement, participation shifted to using Nestlé's products instead of the Show do Milhão magazine, which ceased its publication.
 The new season premiered on 1 May 2002.
-In 2003, SBT announced a reformulation, which included a new set and elements of another game show, Sete e Meio, in order to save the game show.
+In 2003, SBT announced a reformulation that included a new set and elements from another game show, Sete e Meio, in an attempt to save the show.